-Print is tangible
+- Print is tangible

-Print is beautiful
+- Print is beautiful

-Print is durable
+- Print is durable

-Print is portable
+- Print is portable

-Print promotes online channels
+- Print promotes online channels

-Print puts you in control
+- Print puts you in control

-And here’s why that matters to admissions departments and why it should matter to the planned giving department, too.
+And here’s why that matters to admissions departments … and why it should matter to the planned giving department, too.

 A four-year degree costs in the range of $80,000 to $300,000 – in the same range as a typical bequest.

 Like the decision of where to apply and where to attend college, a bequest is a contemplated decision, made over time.
 Interest in the process ebbs and flows.
 Interest in a particular college ebbs and flows.
 Life happens.
 Circumstances change.

 Planned gifts are significant.
 A significant decision for your donors.
 Significant revenue for your organization.
-Too significant to abandon a tried and true, personalized, targeted direct mail strategy …like the one college admissions departments use to attract the next crop of Millennials to their schools.
+Too significant to trust to the transcience of a digital campaign without adding a tried and true, personalized, targeted direct mail strategy … just like the ones college admissions departments use to attract the next crop of Millennials to their schools.

 So before you scrap your direct mail program in favor of the latest, cost-saving, digital marketing innovation, consider what works best for any marketing message.